-The consolidated financial statements of the Parent Company and its wholly-owned subsidiaries, namely LOGPOCOR, Oriental Mahogany Woodworks, Inc. (OMWI) and Oriental Land Corporation (OLC), collectively referred to as the "Group", which include the share in the assets, liabilities, income and expenses of the joint operations covered by the SCs as discussed in Note 1 to the consolidated financial statements, have been prepared on a historical cost basis, except for equity instruments at fair value through other comprehensive income (FVOCI) that have been measured at fair values and crude oil inventory which is valued at net realizable value (NRV).
+The consolidated financial statements of the Parent Company and its wholly-owned subsidiaries, namely LOGPOCOR, Oriental Mahogany Woodworks, Inc. (OMWI) and Oriental Land Corporation (OLC), collectively referred to as the "Group", which include the share in the assets, liabilities, income and expenses of the joint operations covered by the SCs as discussed in Note 1 to the consolidated financial statements, have been prepared on a historical cost basis, except for equity instruments at fair value through other comprehensive income (FVOCI) that have been measured at fair values, crude oil inventory which is valued at net realizable value (NRV), and investments in debt instruments which are measured at amortized cost.

-The consolidated financial statements are presented in U.S. Dollars, the Parent's functional and presentation currency.
+The consolidated financial statements are presented in U.S. Dollars, the Parent Company's functional and presentation currency.
 All values are rounded to the nearest dollar, except when otherwise indicated.

-For consolidation purposes, the financial statements of the Subsidiaries (OMWI and OLC) whose functional currency is Philippine Peso were translated to U.S. Dollars using the prevailing rate as of the reporting date for statement of financial position accounts and the weighted average rate for the reporting period for the statement of income and statement of comprehensive income accounts.
+For consolidation purposes, the financial statements of the Subsidiaries (OMWI and OLC) whose functional currency is Philippine Peso were translated to U.S. Dollars using the prevailing rate as of the reporting date for consolidated statement of financial position accounts and the weighted average rate for the reporting period for the consolidated statement of income and statement of comprehensive income accounts.
 The exchange differences arising from the translation are recognized in other comprehensive income (OCI), until disposal at which time the cumulative translation adjustment recognized in OCI is included in the consolidated statement of income.